 I always try and be as honest as possible when it comes to blogging as I understand bloggers are influential when it comes to beauty and fashion and I would hate for readers to have the wool pulled over their eyes.

-As a full time job, I run an online magazine with a huge beauty section, so I tend to get samples sent to feature and review by brands and PRs for this magazine but if I really like something, I do feature it on gh0stparties too.
+As a full time job, I run an online magazine with a huge beauty section, therefore I usually get samples sent to review by brands and PRs for this magazine.
+Saying that, if I really want to share something that has been sent to me, I do feature it on gh0stparties too.
 I don’t have to include it, there’s no deal that says I have to include it on both but sometimes, I find something new that I simply must share.

 I can assure you that everything you see on my blog is genuine.
 Most of my readers trust me 100% and I know that many take my recommendations seriously, so there’s no way I would recommend something that I couldn’t be sure about.
 When writing reviews, I like to leave it up to the reader to decide for themselves what they think, so rather than just say I don’t or do like something, I weigh up the pros and cons and add in my thoughts – there will be times where I’m negative about a product but mostly I’m constructive and fair.

 Everything on this blog has been trialled, tested and reviewed by me – if I have been sent something to review, I never recommend it if I wouldn’t purchase it myself.
-I am never, ever paid to feature anything on here and I don’t do sponsored posts.
+I am never, ever paid to feature anything on here.

-Please note, I do not post new collections or press releases (unless it’s something really special, but this is yet to happen).
+Please note, I do not post press releases (unless it’s something really special, but this is yet to happen).

 Like most bloggers, I use affiliate linking to gain a small amount of commission when linking to products.
 I have no problem with this and as blogs are free to read and take time to create, I think there should be no stigma surrounding this.
 I use Skimlinks for this mainly and have a disclaimer below and on the bottom of my blog.